 Liposomal Vitamin C Benefits

-Since vitamin C is water-soluble, it can easily be destroyed by stomach acid if taken orally in a powder or pill, and the absorption rate in the bloodstream is only about 20 percent.
-The remaining 80 percent concentrates in the colon.
-This is why high-dose vitamin C leads to diarrhea.
-Because the cell membrane is fatty in structure, and vitamin C is water-soluble, getting it into the cell is not an efficient process.
-The liposomal delivery method, however, not only protects the vitamin C molecule while passing through the stomach, but also allows it to effectively slip into the cell where it can exert its effect.
+Because cell membranes are made of fat, and vitamin C is water-soluble, getting it into the cell is not an efficient process.
+The liposomal delivery method, however not only protects the vitamin C molecule while passing through the stomach, but also allows it to effectively slip through the cell membrane where it can exert its effect on the cell.

 Liposomal Encapsulation Delivery Method

-Vitamin C is vital for a robust immune system, and healthy adrenal function.
-In fact, the adrenals hold the highest concentration of vitamin C in the body as it is needed to produce adrenal hormones, such as, cortisol.
-If the concentration of vitamin C is low, more cortisol is released, initially a whole slew of negative effects.
+Vitamin C is vital for a robust immune system and healthy adrenal function.
+In fact, the adrenal glands hold the highest concentration of vitamin C in the body, which is essential to produce adrenal hormones, such as cortisol.
+Too much cortisol is released if the concentration of vitamin C is low in the adrenals, initiating a cascade of negative effects.

 Liposomal Vitamin C Recipe

-1. 3 TBSP of sunflower lecithin granules powder in 1 cup of very warm purified water.
+1. 3 Tablespoons sunflower lecithin powder dissolved in 1 cup of just-below boiling filtered water.

-2. 2 TBSP of Rosehip powder dissolved in half a cup of warm purified water.
+2. 2 Tablespoons Rosehip powder dissolved in 1/2 cup of just-below boiling filtered water.

 3. Blend the two solutions together in a blender for a few seconds.

-4. Put the blended solution in an ultrasonic jewelry cleaner for 20-30 minutes – stir often or continuously.
+4. Pour the solution in an ultrasonic jewelry cleaner for 20 minutes, stirring often.

 5. Pour into a glass jar and refrigerate.